ianbumatay/Meals_CLI/README.md

 # Meals

-Welcome to to my CLI gem project, a selection of famous  meals all over the world.
+Welcome to to my CLI Gem Portfolio Project, a selection of famous  meals all over the world.
-Put your Ruby code in the file `lib/meals`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: created directory: bin and lib
+Where you can check the meals cuisine, category and a youtube video.

+in my bin directory:

       bin
-        > run/executable file
-      bin
-        > api.rb
-        > cli.rb
+        > run file(this is my executable file) is created I added a shebang line #!/usr/bin/env ruby  to explicitly execute a ruby file.

+in my lib directory:

+          lib file where I created all my classes and environment file.
+        > api.rb or Class Api is where I consume my Api and grab the data for my project.
+        > cli.rb or Class Cli is my main point of communication through my user.
-        > meals.rb
+        > meals.rb or Class TheMeals is my model class.

-        and created environment file
+and created environment file:

+        in this file I require all my gem/depencies and connected my bin directory via run file to my lib directory via environment file.

 ## Installation